-What conservation work have we been up to this winter?
+What conservation work will we be doing this autumn?

-Conservation in Action starts again on Wednesday 13 February.
 Come and see what it takes to look after our collection, meet our award-winning conservation team and have a go at handling and cleaning the objects.
-Entry fee to the property applies, but there is no extra charge to take part in Conservation in Action.
+Entry fee to the property applies but there is no extra charge to take part in Conservation in Action.